IvanGricev/cliproject/README.md

 dotnet run --project CLI.Shell/CLI.Shell.csproj

-If everything is set up correctly, you will see a "Loaded module: Notes" message, and you'll be at the main > prompt.
+If everything is set up correctly, you will see a "Successfully loaded 1 module(s)." message, and you'll be at the main > prompt.

 How to Create a New Module